 One of our all time favorite books, Neil Gaiman’s American Gods, will be coming to life in a television adaptation that is scheduled to premiere on Starz this April 30th.
 Over the course of this week, we will be looking at how American Gods, the real-life gods that inspired the characters, and some of Gaiman’s other work have found their way into the world of tattoos.
-Once you've become familiar with Odin, be sure to go back and meet Kali and Anubis.

 When most people hear the name Odin they likely remember Anthony Hopkins’ role as the king of Asgard in Marvel’s Thor movies, but this god’s legacy stretches much further back than 2008.
 The earliest accounts date back to the 1st century with works like Tacitus’ Germania, but he’s been a part of pagan religions throughout Europe for longer than we have any written record of.
 He appears in poems and other forms of folklore, both ancient and modern, and is commonly associated with a number of themes — battle, death, knowledge, and royalty, just to name a few.
 His high stature in Norse mythology has led to him being honored countless times in visual art, tattoos included.